MichaelGilliam/pseudocode2.0/pseudocode.md

 7; else continue going to passenger floor

-function that will check if at passenger floor
+function that will check if elevator at passenger floor

 8; if elevator = passenger floor